nobrefelipe/flutter-micro-frontends-architecture/README.md

 This is a proposition of a micro front end implementation for Flutter apps.

+As in per the micro services architecture, the micro apps can't know about the existence of other micro apps.

+They must be as simple as possible and be responsible for only one task of a subdomain (DDD).

 It uses **Events** for communication between micro apps and also a **Router Manager** for generating and implementing the routing system.

 See the diagrams below for a better overview.